OpioId Awareness

 WHAT WE KNOW

-The rate of increase of African American drug overdose deaths between 2015-2016 was 40 percent compared to the overall population increase at 21 percent.
-Following in 2018, 1.2 million non-Hispanic Blacks and 10.3 million people nationally, aged 12 and older, were estimated to have had opioid misuse in the past year.
-This exceeded all other racial and ethnic population groups in the U.S. during this time period.
-For this reason, the NAMMWA provides an opioid awareness campaign that uses culturally relevant messaging and creative visual elements to make all aware of the state of opioid usage amongst the African American community and provides education on how to support those who have been identified with a struggle with opioid addiction.
-In addition to our awareness campaign we have established a network of treatment centers and mental health services to ensure that our campaign is supported with available services for all in need.
+The rate of increase in drug overdose deaths among underserved Community Members between 2015–2016 was 40 percent, compared to a 21 percent increase in the overall population.
+In 2018, an estimated 1.2 million individuals within this group and 10.3 million people nationally, aged 12 and older, were reported to have engaged in opioid misuse during the previous year.
+This represented a higher rate than that of all other population groups in the United States at the time.
+Because of this, the NAAMWA provides an opioid awareness campaign that uses accessible messaging and clear visual elements to highlight the status of opioid misuse within underserved Community Members and to offer education on how to support individuals experiencing challenges with opioid addiction.
+In addition to the awareness campaign, a network of treatment centers and mental health services has been established to ensure that those in need have access to appropriate support and care.

 OUR PROGRAM

-The Black community has seen a 214% increase in opioid overdose deaths in the past decade, highlighting the urgency of our It's Our Problem Too initiative.
-This program focuses on addressing the opioid dependency crisis within the Black community.
-By providing education, resources, and support, we aim to combat addiction and promote recovery, emphasizing that opioid dependency is a collective issue requiring collective action.
+Underserved communities have seen a 214% increase in opioid overdose deaths in the past decade, highlighting the urgency of our It’s Our Problem Too Initiative.
+This program focuses on addressing the opioid dependency crisis within those communities.
+By us providing education, resources, and support, we aim to combat addiction and promote recovery, emphasizing that opioid dependency is a collective issue requiring collective action.

 This includes offering educational workshops, mental health resources, and connecting individuals with treatment programs.
-We are committed to reducing the impact of the opioid crisis on Black men and fostering a healthier, more informed community by:
+We are committed to reducing the impact of the opioid crisis on men in underserved communities fostering a healthier, more informed community by:

 We organize community resource fairs in local neighborhoods and housing developments.
 Fair attendees participate in community conversations, learn about naloxone distribution and education, and access critical resources.